thernst-de/smarthome.plugin.autoblind/README.md

 - delay of current position (min, max)
 - random number (min, max)
 Additionaly any number of items can be checked for value or min/max as condition.

+Previously this plugins main intention was to control blinds.
+But as requirements grew, it developed to a plugin that can control nearly everything.
+Actually its a [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine).

 ##Installation##
 To use the AutoBlind plugin, you can import it as a submodule in your own smarthome.py repository: